-2 Hawaii officers shot, killed after responding to assault call, reports say
+2 Hawaii officers shot, killed after responding to assault call, officials say

-Two police officers were shot in Hawaii on Sunday, according to multiple reports.
+Two police officers in Hawaii were killed Sunday, Gov. David Ige confirmed, after they reportedly responded to an assault call at a Honolulu home.

+The officers encountered a man with a firearm who opened fire near the base of Diamond Head, the Honolulu Star-Advertiser reported.

 A home that the suspected gunman was believed to be inside caught fire and was quickly engulfed by flames.